-An executive consulting agreement entered into on July 1, 2018 and effective since May 1, 2018 between Altius and 9294-5039 Québec Inc. (the "Consultant") also known as TriDa Consultants which is controlled by Mrs. Sybil Dahan (the "Consulting Agreement").
+An executive consulting agreement has been entered into on July 1, 2018 and effective since May 1, 2018 between Altius and 9294-5039 Québec Inc. (the "Consultant") also known as TriDa Consultants which is controlled by Mrs. Sybil Dahan (the "Consulting Agreement").
 The Consulting Agreement provides that, for an initial term of one year which term shall be renewed, Mrs. Sybil Dahan on behalf of the Consultant shall act as President of Altius in consideration of which Altius will pay the Consultant a base payment of \$200,000.
 Pursuant to the Consulting Agreement, Altius shall reimburse the Consultant for all reasonable and necessary business expenses incurred by Mrs. Sybil Dahan (including her mobile phone).
-This compensation is related to the duties and responsibilities as described in Schedule A of the Consulting Agreement shall be invoiced to Altius.
+This compensation is related to the duties and responsibilities as described in Schedule A of the Consulting Agreement.
+All work done outside the services described in such Schedule A shall be invoiced to Altius.